runemalm/OpenDDD.NET/docs/gettingstarted.rst

     using Microsoft.AspNetCore.Hosting;
     using Microsoft.Extensions.DependencyInjection;
     using Microsoft.Extensions.Hosting;
-    using DDD.Application.Settings;
+    using OpenDDD.Application.Settings;
-    using DDD.Application.Settings.Persistence;
+    using OpenDDD.Application.Settings.Persistence;
     using OpenDDD.NET.Extensions;
     using OpenDDD.NET.Hooks;
     using Main.Extensions;
-    using Main.NETCore.Hooks;
+    using Main.NET.Hooks;
     using Application.Actions;
     using Application.Actions.Commands;
     using Domain.Model.Forecast;